As shown in diagram 1, there are four distinct stages in the process of creating organisational change through WAL.

 Individual Change Programmes

-Our Individual Change Programmes are designed to enhance the work-readiness management skills of individuals in organisations.
-These programmes range from enhancing interpersonal skills for new staff and graduates, developing entrepreneurship/intrapreneurship skills of managers, building the facilitative leadership skills of potential managers and enabling managers to progress to new managerial roles and responsibilities.
+Our Individual Change Programmes are designed to enhance the work-readiness of individuals in organisations.
+These programmes range from enhancing interpersonal skills for new staff and graduates, developing management skills for new managers to enable them to progress to new managerial roles and responsibilities.

 Manager and Team Change Programmes